Theraflu Severe Cold & Congestion

 What is Theraflu Severe Cold & Congestion?

-Theraflu Severe Cold & Congestion is a combination medicine used to treat headache, fever, body aches, cough, runny nose, sneezing, itching, and watery eyes caused by allergies, the common cold, or the flu.
+Theraflu Severe Cold & Congestion is a combination medicine used to treat headache, fever, body aches, cough, sore throat, runny or stuffy nose, sneezing, or sinus pressure caused by the flu or common cold.

 Theraflu Severe Cold & Congestion may also be used for purposes not listed in this medication guide.